ahmadehab10/DataCamp-Data-Analyst-Certification-Project/README.md

 | nb_site_visits | Website visits in the last 6 months |
 | state | Customer location |

+## Executive Summary

+The dual-contact "Email + Call" strategy achieved the highest returns but also required more effort.
+For a scalable approach, the "Call-only" method provides solid performance with less resource demand.
+"Email-only" should be reserved for broad outreach where cost is a constraint.

 ### Data Validation and Cleaning Steps

 - Checked for and addressed missing values